DanielLedger/spacecadets-barebones-1/README.md

 This project is an interpreter for this very simple language.

-I may also include a compiler and bytecode runner, if I have time.
+There is also a compiler built in (see the `-c` flag) and bytecode executor (the program automatically figures out which one to use).

 Running the program:
 `java -jar Challenge-2.jar filename`